leanprover-community/lean-liquid/README.md

 With the project opened in VScode, you are all set to start exploring the code.
+There are two pieces of functionality that help a lot when browsing through Lean code:

+* "Go to definition": If you right-click on a name of a definition or lemma (such as `Mbar`, or `Tinv_continuous`), then you can choose "Go to definition" from the menu, and you will be taken to the relevant location in the source files.
+  This also works by `Ctrl`-clicking on the name.
+* "Goal view": in the event that you would like to read a *proof*, you can step through the proof line-by-line, and see the internals of Lean's "brain" in the Goal window.
+  If the Goal window is not open, you can open it by clicking on one of the icons in the top right hand corner.

+### Organization of the project

 * All the Lean code (the juicy stuff) is contained in the directory `src/`.
 * The file `liquid.lean` contains the statement of the theorem that we want to check.